Canaima National Park: Land forms

 The only land form are the tepuis, that are plateaus which are unique features, among which are its vertical and nearly flat tops, although there are several tepuis that do not meet these rules.
 Geologically they are remnants of a sedimentary cover composed of very ancient sandstone that is superimposed on a base of igneous rocks (mainly granite) that is even older (nearly three billion years).

 Their summits are home to a substantial amount of specific endemic species, both plant and animal.
-Some endemic plant species are categorized as "carnivorous", which are thus the food supply (mainly insects) that are so scarce in the mountains.
 These have a geological formations ranging between 1.5 and 2 billion years, which makes them one of the oldest formations in the world.
-The best known tepuis are: the Auyantepuy (where it follows the Angel Falls), the Roraima, the Kukenan and the Chimantá among many others.